Koo Jun-yup: Business ventures

 In 2001, Koo launched his own clothing line "Allen.
 A" in Dongdaemun District.
 In 2010, Koo co-founded men's underwear line "Kinkinine".
 It was created by adding "kinki" with a New Yorker feel to "nine", which means "Gu" (Koo).
 In 2021, Koo launched his own fashion label "Uncle Bald".
 The brand is targeted at biker and military fashion for men.
 The brand produces clothes and accessories.

 Art and NFT

 In 2010, Koo participated in the open showcase of the "Samsung NX10 Creative Photo Gallery".
 Photos taken by Koo using Samsung's NX10 were displayed at the photo gallery.

-Koo released his artwork through NFT for the first time in 2021 and was sold out in 17 minutes.
-In 2022, Koo published a limited edition NFT artwork in partnership with Kakao Ground X Clip Drops which was sold out in 7 seconds.
+Koo released his artwork through NFT for the first time in 2021 and it sold out in 17 minutes.
+In 2022, Koo published a limited edition NFT artwork in partnership with Kakao Ground X Clip Drops which sold out in 7 seconds.

 Book

-In 2010, Koo released his debut book on Korean club culture titled, DJ Koo's Power Club.
+In 2010, Koo released his debut book on Korean club culture titled DJ Koo's Power Club.